West-Lane-Translator/wlt_content/content/pages/Introduction.md

 ample [contact information]({filename}contact.md), should you desire to let us know your feelings or need further information.

+[//]: # "TODO: Fix the left side comment below"

-Start your visit here by reading the Frequently Asked Questions section, or by exploring the menu items on the left side of every page.
+Start your visit here by reading the [Frequently Asked Questions]({filename}FAQ.md) section, or by exploring the menu items on the left side of every page.